StatPhysBio/hermes/README.md

 Run `python mutation_effect_prediction_with_hermes.py -h` for more information on the script, and see `experiments/Protein_G/` for a simple example.

+Note that, for simplicity, the script assumes empty insertion codes.
+In `hermes/utils/rename_resnums.py` we provide a function `rename_resnums()` that uses BioPython to sequentially rename the resnums in a pdb file, removing insertion codes, and also saves a mapping between the new resnums, and the old resnums+icodes.

 ## Want to fine-tune on your mutation effect dataset?